 SQUAD STANDARDS

-A. All Squads to be numbered with a 1-digit number per your station number unless more than 1 Squad in your station, then 2-digit number for each additional unit.
+A. All Squads to be numbered with a 1-digit number per your station number unless there is more than 1 Squad in your station, then 2-digit number for each additional unit.

 Example: Squad 2, Squad 3-1, Squad 4, Squad 5-1, Squad 6, Squad 7-1, Squad 8.